-Under current PRC tax laws, regulations and practice, the Fund, the Manager and the Investment Manager may be subject to PRC tax, directly or indirectly, in respect of the assets held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs.
-The Fund or the Manager on behalf of the Fund will be responsible to reimburse the Investment Manager for all PRC taxes and duties of any kind incurred by the Investment Manager and attributable to the assets of the Fund held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs.
+Under current PRC tax laws, regulations and practice, the Company and the Investment Manager may be subject to PRC tax, directly or indirectly, in respect of the assets held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs.
+The Company will be responsible to reimburse the Investment Manager for all PRC taxes and duties of any kind incurred by the Investment Manager and attributable to the assets of the Company held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs.
 The tax law and regulations of the PRC are constantly changing, and they may be changed with retrospective effect.
 The interpretation and applicability of the tax law and regulations by tax authorities are not as consistent and transparent as those of more developed nations, and may vary from region to region.
-Moreover, the PRC taxes and duties payable by the Investment Manager and which are to be reimbursed by the Manager, on behalf of the Fund, to the extent attributable to the assets held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs may change at any time.
+Moreover, the PRC taxes and duties payable by the Investment Manager and which are to be reimbursed by the Company to the extent attributable to the assets held through Stock Connect, Bond Connect and / or QFIIs and RQFIIs may change at any time.